Lockcd11/nWoD-Homestuck-Conversion/README.md

   - Punch Card Alchemy [Test-ready]
   - Prospit, Derse and Dreaming [test-ready]
 ## Progression
-  - The Echeladder and you [Partial]
+  - The Echeladder and you [Test-Ready]
   - God Tiers: Why and how did we get here? [late to-do]
   - Classpect Abilities [to-do]
 ## So you want to try to run this thing [all to do]